Nancydua11/Crime-Analytics-Visualization-of-Incident-Reports/README.md

-# Crime-Analytics-Visualization-of-Incident-Reports
+# Crime Analytics: Visualization of Incident Reports

-Crime Analytics is a data visualization project focused on analyzing incident reports to uncover crime patterns and trends.
-It provides interactive dashboards that highlight crime distribution by time, location, and type, helping users gain actionable insights for analysis, reporting, and informed decision-making.
+This repository contains a data analytics and visualization project focused on analyzing crime incident reports.
+The project aims to uncover meaningful patterns, trends, and insights from crime data through clear and interactive visualizations.

+## Project Overview
+The Crime Analytics dashboard helps users understand how crime incidents vary across time, location, and category.
+By transforming raw incident data into structured visuals, the project supports data-driven analysis and better interpretation of public safety trends.

+## Key Features
+Analysis of crime incidents by type and category Time-based trends including daily, monthly, and yearly patterns Location-based crime distribution analysis
+Interactive filters for deeper exploration of data Clear and intuitive visualizations for easy understanding

+## Tools and Technologies
+Power BI
+Data cleaning and transformation
+Data modeling and calculated measures
+Interactive charts and dashboards

+## Files in This Repository
+Crime Analytics dashboard file (Power BI)

+## How to Use
+Download the dashboard file from this repository.
+Open it using Power BI Desktop.
+Use filters and visuals to explore crime trends and insights.

+## Use Case
+This project is suitable for learning data analytics, practicing data visualization, and showcasing analytical skills in a portfolio or academic setting.

+## Author
+Nancy